 Finally, regarding placebo effect, we note that the response rate in the placebo arms of the single dose RCTs ranged from 25% to 51%, and that in ICER's prior report on migraine prevention, the placebo response rate for prophylactic therapy ranged from 10% to 62%.
+In addition, the mean decrease in migraine-specific days and migraine-specific medication consumption per month was considerably smaller in RCTs of CGRP monoclonal antibodies for prevention of migraine attacks.64

 Given these concerns, we do not feel that current evidence supports a conclusion that treatment with lasmiditan, rimegepant, or ubrogepant decreases migraine frequency over time.
-A placebo-controlled trial would likely be needed to explore this issue, and in the absence of such a trial, we do not think patients or clinicians should select one of these medications based upon such a treatment-specific benefit.
+A placebocontrolled trial would likely be needed to explore this issue, and in the absence of such a trial, we do not think patients or clinicians should select one of these medications based upon such a treatment-specific benefit.